knime/knime-python-legacy/README.md

 * KNIME Python Integration (major version 2) - **deprecated**
 * KNIME Jython Integration

-The KNIME Python Integration (major version 2&3) is the current default Python Integration providing nodes to connect to python 2 and python 3 in the "Scripting" category of the node browser.
+The KNIME Python Integration (major version 2&3) provides nodes to connect to python 2 and python 3 in the "Scripting" category of the node browser.
 Data transfer is based on a pluggable component using the Eclipse extension point mechanism.
 Currently, three different (de)serialization modules are available (further explained below) which provide more memory-efficient and processing-time-efficient data transfer.
 The old KNIME Python Integration (major version 2) is deprecated and will no longer be actively developed.
 The "KNIME Jython Integration" includes three Snippet nodes providing capabilities to use Jython in KNIME.

-# Details

 ## KNIME Python Integration (major versions 2&3)